Lower Sorbian language

 Lower Sorbian is spoken in and around the city of Cottbus in Brandenburg.
 Signs in this region are typically bilingual, and Cottbus has a Lower Sorbian Gymnasium where one language of instruction is Lower Sorbian.
 It is a heavily endangered language.
 Most native speakers today belong to the older generations.
+The younger and middle generations only know the learned literary language, with German being their native language.
+The assimilation process in Lower Lusatia has reached such a level that one can speak of a threat to the existence of the Lower Sorbian language.